 For too long, Black women in media have been portrayed as either warriors or survivors, our existence tied to struggle or strength.
 While that is part of our story, it is not all of it.
 I depict Black women in moments of leisure, softness, and mundanity because our humanity should not be defined by resistance alone.

 This philosophy extends beyond my art: it is how I move through life.
 I believe in presence without performance, depth without weight, and identity without imposition.
-My work is a quiet but deliberate shift in how Black women are seen— both externally and internally.
-It is a mark and a statement that we deserve to simply be.
+My work is a deliberate shift in how Black women are seen— both externally and internally.